Meråker Municipality: Churches

-The Church of Norway has one parish (sokn) within the municipality of Meråker.
+The Church of Norway has one parish (sokn) within Meråker Municipality.
 It is part of the Stjørdal prosti (deanery) in the Diocese of Nidaros.

 History

 Meråker Smelter

 In 1898, a carbide factory was opened at Kopperå, later this factor was rebuilt as a silicon smelter.
 The smelter was in operation until June 2006.
 Its main product was microsilica which is used as an additive to cement.

 Geography

 Meråker is a landlocked municipality in the central part of Trøndelag county.
-To the north is the municipality of Verdal, to the west is Stjørdal, to the south is Selbu and Tydal, and to the east is Sweden.
+To the north is Verdal Municipality, to the west is Stjørdal Municipality, to the south is Selbu Municipality and Tydal Municipality, and to the east is Åre Municipality in Sweden.

 There are three major lakes in Meråker: Feren, Fjergen, and Funnsjøen.
 The river Stjørdalselva runs through the municipality towards the Trondheimsfjord.
 The river Rotla begins in the southern part of Meråker.
-The mountain Fongen sits on the southern border with Tydal and Selbu.
+The highest point in the municipality is the 1441.36 m tall mountain Fongen, a tripoint on the border of Meråker Municipality, Selbu Municipality, and Tydal Municipality.